mobeets/nflplays/README.md

 - Add kneeldowns, spikes, and extra points to `PLAY_TYPE`
 - Figure out a good regular expression to recognize the generic run descriptions
-- Add a `DRIVE_ID` field to group plays easily by drive

 Conditions for PLAY_TYPE
 -----